abcjamesjordan/abcjamesjordan/README.md

 I'm a Data Engineer passionate about leveraging data to drive impactful changes in healthcare and beyond.
 With a strong foundation in engineering, statistics, and science, I specialize in transforming complex data challenges into innovative solutions.

 ### What I'm up to
-- 🏥 Building data solutions in the healthcare sector
+- 🏥 Building data solutions and managing a data platform
 - ☁️ AWS Certified Cloud Practitioner
-- 📚 Working on my AI sentiment analysis project [here](https://github.com/abcjamesjordan/Bitcoin-Sentiment-Analysis-Pipeline)
+- 📚 Working on my Security++
 - 💡 Open to collaborating on impactful data projects
 - ☀️ Check out my melanoma awareness website --> [billwalteriii.org](https://www.billwalteriii.org)